Angels manager Ron Washington recovering from quadruple bypass heart surgery

 “Actually I thought I was dead because I was laying someplace where they had put me for a few days, and I said I didn’t make it," he said.
 "So I started pulling stuff off, and the guy saw me doing it, and he came running in and he grabbed my hand.
 He said, ‘What’s going on?’
 I said, ‘Am I dead?’
 He said, ‘No, you’re here.'
 Really.”

-The well-liked Washington made the revelations before the Angels opened a three-game series in Texas, where he still has a residence.
-He plans to continue on to Houston with the Angels before skipping the final stop of the road trip in Kansas City.
-Washington hopes to be with the team the rest of the season after the Angels return home.
+The well-liked Washington spoke before the opener of a three-game series in Texas.
+He plans to continue on to Houston with the Angels before skipping the final stop of the road trip in Kansas City, then hopes to be with the team the rest of the season after they return home.

+“It's awesome. ...
+He looks like himself.
+I'm just really glad to see him out here, and I know everybody here is pretty excited,” outfielder Jo Adell said.
+"He's bouncing back and making it a point to get back here with us.
+I think it’s big for everybody.
+I think it speaks to who he is."

 Washington is the Rangers’ winningest manager with a 664-611 record from 2007-14.
 He led them to their first two World Series appearances in 2010 and 2011.